revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 # Python Inheritance

-1. What do you mean by inheritance? give example.
+1. What do you mean by inheritance?
+Give example.
 <details><summary> <b>Show Answer</b> </summary>

 > Deriving the properties of one class to another is known as inheritance.
 In python, the class which takes the functionality of another class is known as child class or derived class and the class from which child class inherits is known as base class or parent class.
 For example, lets say human is a parent class and we inherit certain properties from it like ability to eat, think, drink, speak, etc.